 No Junior Saver shall have, or claim an interest in, shares of the Credit Union exceeding the maximum determined by the Board of Directors.
 Accordingly, the maximum shareholding is set at the amount of compensation payable at the time by the Financial Services Compensation Scheme on deposits per person per firm.

-LOANS

-28. Loans to Members
+33. Loans to Members